-Green expenditures and reporting
+Green Expenditures and Reporting

 • The allocation report is used to allocate these environmental, climate and nature conservation expenditures from the federal budget of the previous year to the annual issue volume of green Federal securities.